FremontMonkey/AlgunasVainas/README.md

 Currently the code is super vanilla -- I plan to keep updating it.
 I hope it will be useful to someone who's learning.
 Let me know what you think -- I'd like to learn something as well.

-I actually pushed the resources to Azure if you'd like to check it out:
+I pushed the resources to Azure if you'd like to check it out:

 https://bbowebsite20190422012306.azurewebsites.net/